Main Sexual Health Centres

 To view the opening times of all our clinics please follow our Opening Times page

-You can access chlamydia screening at a number of venues including pharmacies and youth services.
-The scheme is aimed at people 15 – 24 years old, is free and also tests for Gonorrhoea using the same sample.
-If you don’t know too much about the scheme then have a look at our chlamydia screening page for more useful information.
+You can access chlamydia and Gonorrhoea screening at a number of venues including pharmacies and youth services.
+The scheme is aimed at people 15 – 24 years old, but can be accessed by anyone who is not experiencing any symptoms of an STI but would like a peace of mind check.
+If you don’t know too much about the scheme then have a look at our Home screening page for more useful information.

 EHC scheme